|Dr Marion Steiner (f)|

 I grew up in Bristol and have been with the practice since 2002.
 I trained in London and did most of my hospital jobs in the London area.
 I look after practice safety and efficiency including IT.
 I train doctors to become GPs as well as teaching medical students within the practice.
 I am a keen walker and cyclist and also play in a local orchestra.

 I qualified as a doctor in 1988 after training at University College London and have lived and worked in Bristol since 1990.
 I trained as a GP in 1992 and joined the practice in 2001.
 As well as being trained as a GP I am also accredited as a public health doctor and still have a strong interest in how people can be helped to keep themselves healthy, both at an individual and community level.
 I am a firm believer in the importance of providing good quality NHS care through GP services.

-I came to medicine late in life having done a whole range of other jobs.
-I trained in Bristol and I am both a GP and Consultant in Public Health.
-I really enjoy seeing people in the context of their whole lives and I enjoy all clinical medicine across the whole life course from cradle to grave!
+I came to medicine late in life having done a whole range of other jobs before.
+I trained in Bristol and I am both a GP and a Public Health doctor.
+I really enjoy seeing people in the context of their whole lives.
 My preference is to work alongside people so that they retain control of their own health and well being , and of any care they require, as much as possible.
-I am also keen to ensure that we have good quality services for those in need in our community- and that local folk feel able to shape these so I run our Patient Group and I am involved in our Bristol North & West Locality Commissioning Group.
-I have a keen interest in teaching and training.
-I am married with two grown up daughters and can be found most Saturdays, with the dog, shoogling sedately round the Downs to help beat the southerly slide..
+I am keen that we have more GPs and other staff for the future so take an active part in teaching and training I am also keen to ensure that we have good quality services for those in need in our community.
+I work with our local commissioning group to do this.

 GP Partner at Southmead & Henbury Family Practice.